 Issue of worthless checks is prohibited by section 943.24 of the Wisconsin Statutes.
 This crime is often committed by individuals in a tough financial position.
 Sometimes issuing a worthless check can mean the difference between groceries and no groceries.
-Our property crime defense lawyers Matthew R. Meyer and Benjamin T. Van Severen have worked in issuing worthless check cases before.
-Contact our criminal defense firm, Meyer Van Severen, S.C. at (414) 270-0202 to discuss your property crime case today.
+Our property crime defense lawyers have worked in issuing worthless check cases before.
+Contact our criminal defense firm, Van Severen Law Office at (414) 270-0202 to discuss your property crime case today.

 The law states that “Whoever issues any check or other payment of not more than $2,500 which, at the time of issuance, he or she intends shall not be paid is guilty of a Class A misdemeanor.”
 Wis.
 Stat. sec.
 943.24.
 If the defendant issues one, or numerous checks, totaling over $2,500.00, the misdemeanor offense becomes a Class I felony.